-The Fund's total assets will be invested in accordance with the ESG Policy described below and at the levels set out in its SFDR Pre-Contractual Disclosure in Appendix H.
+The Fund's total assets will be invested in accordance with the ESG Policy described below.

 In order to achieve its investment objective and policy, the Fund will utilise a variety of investment strategies and instruments.
 In particular, the Investment Adviser will employ a fundamentally-driven investment process that aims to evaluate the value of an asset by considering qualitative and quantitative factors affecting the asset including macro-economic and financial factors.
 The Fund intends to use derivatives (such as buying and selling options) to assist in achieving its investment objective and managing volatility.
 The currency exposure of the Fund is flexibly managed.